One Limitation of the Semi-Automatic Handgun is Extreme Close Quarters

 What is contact shooting, and why is it so important to understand how to do it?
 First, contact shooting is using your firearm to engage a threat that is so close that the shot taken is against or within inches of the threat.

 There are several reasons why a contact shot may be necessary to stop a threat.
 If you are ambushed or caught off guard and the threat closes distance before you can react, you may be in a life threatening physical struggle with an armed attacker before you can draw your weapon.

 Imagine that you interrupt an aggravated, felonious assault of a family member inside your home.
-If the attacker is on top of your loved one, and the two are aggressively rolling or fighting, taking a shot at any distance at all, could result in you mistakenly shooting your loved one.
+If the attacker is on top of your loved one, and the two are aggressively rolling or fighting, firing from any distance at all could result in you mistakenly shooting your loved one.

 First of all, the type of gun you use matters.
-Think about how a semi-automatic pistol actually functions.
-The slide must cycle fully to the rear and fully forward to extract the spent casing, chamber the next round and ready the striker or hammer.
+Let's think about how a semi-automatic pistol actually functions: The slide must cycle fully to the rear and fully forward to extract the spent casing, chamber the next round, and ready the striker or hammer.
 The slide must be all the way forward or ‘in full battery’ in order for the action to function.

-This is a very important point to understand and recognize, so if the need to take a contact shot with your semi-automatic pistol arises, you know that even if you drive the gun into the threat’s body, you must back off even if it is just an inch, to allow the slide to go back forward into full battery.
+This is a very important point to understand and recognize, so if the need to take a contact shot with your semi-automatic pistol arises, you know that even if you drive the gun into the threat’s body, you must back off even if it is just an inch to allow the slide to go back into full battery.

 Another consideration is not dependent on the type of firearm: contact shooting will almost always be done in a compressed position, i.e., with the firearm extremely close to the shooter’s body and not extended at arm’s distance.

 I know that most people believe that when the time comes they will respond correctly and not hesitate.
 However, being prepared and at least having gone through some drills in dry fire will give your brain a ‘like-scenario’ to default to in a high-stress situation, and lessen the chance of making an error.

 As always, train, and stay safe!